spamegg1/abstract-thinking/physical/patterns.md

 # Patterns

+> Do not think of this as a comprehensive list of patterns to be memorized.
+> Rather think of it as an incomplete list of various ways
+> we recognize patterns and how we think about them.

 - Humans are comparison machines, which give rise to *order patterns*.
 - Humans also see spatial patterns, which give rise to *geometric / topological patterns*.
-- Humans are story-oriented, which gives rise to "...and then..." style *temporal patterns*.
+- Humans are story-oriented, which gives rise to *temporal patterns*.
   - Some of these can also be viewed as *causal patterns*.
 - Humans see and form relations everywhere between things / people, which give rise to *relational patterns*.
 - Humans observe / exhibit behaviors and think behaviorally, which gives rise to *behavioral patterns*.